ANL-CEEESA/UnitCommitment.jl/docs/src/guides/problem.md

-For lines having a positive investment cost, the line is only present in the network if an investment is made to build it, represented by an integer variable indicating the number of parallel circuits constructed along a corridor by a given time period.
-Once built, lines/circuits remain permanently available.
+For lines having a positive investment cost, the line is only present in the network if an investment is made to build it, represented by an integer variable indicating the number of parallel circuits constructed along a corridor.
 The flow on a line depends on the phase angle difference between its endpoints, the line's susceptance, and the number of invested circuits.
 Thermal limits are scaled proportionally with the number of circuits.
-Investment costs are incurred at the time of investment and scaled by a cost weight.
-Multiple circuits may be added over time (e.g., one at time 1, another at time 2), but the total number of circuits cannot decrease.
+Investment costs are scaled by a cost weight.

 !!! warning